 Keeping students involved in extracurricular activities or active leadership roles in the college community can help improve student retention.
 Outside of regular college classes, friendships and groups enrich the student experience while reducing the chance of boredom or potential disengagement.

 Without fun college experiences throughout their studies, students are more likely to stop engaging with classes.
-They may even stop attending altogether if they don’t fit in; the social aspect of college can be just as important to students as the degree itself.
+They may even stop attending altogether if they don’t fit in — the social aspect of college can be just as important to students as the degree itself.

 Many students have unique schedules due to work responsibilities or family demands.
-For those students who must work around their schedules, finding time to fit in classes may become an obstacle to completing college.
+For students who must work around their schedules, finding time to fit in classes may become an obstacle to completing college.
 When colleges offer flexible scheduling, such as weekend or evening classes, students with special scheduling needs can attend classes without worrying about their other responsibilities.
 Flexible schedules allow students to manage their time well and work around essential conflicts.

-For institutions that want to reach out to struggling students, consider partnering with Watermark to explore helpful data.
+If you want to reach out to struggling students, consider partnering with Watermark to explore helpful data.
 Contact our company today to speak to a representative or request a demonstration.